aashish-arun/MyNotes/Frontend Languages/JavaScript.md

 ## Variables
-they are containers for storing data. they can be declared  in 4 ways:
+They are containers for storing data. they can be declared  in 4 ways:
+- Automatically
+- Using `var`
+- Using `let`
+- Using `const`
 ###### `1.
 Automatically`
 ```js
 x = 5;